zyadamin/Data-structuer-/README.md

 88
 A
 3.7

-B. Solve the following problems
-I. In-place merge two sorted arrays
+2) In-place merge two sorted arrays
 Given two sorted arrays X[] and Y[] of size m and n each, merge elements of X[] with elements of array Y[] by maintaining the sorted order. i.e. fill X[] with first m smallest elements and fill Y[] with remaining elements.
 The conversion should be done in-place and without using any other data structure.
 For example,